AVI Format: Should You Still Use AVI?

 In the bottom line, for almost all use cases, you will find that MP4 is a superior format to AVI.
 If visual quality is the only consideration, you might prefer AVI over MP4.

-Related content: Read about another modern video format in our guide to the WebM Format (coming soon)
+Related content: Read about another modern video format in our guide to WebM Format

 How Do You Convert AVI to MP4 Or WebM Format With Cloudinary?